Southampton-RSG-Training/industry-skills-agile-training/episodes/13-stakeholder-management.md

 ## What Exactly is a Requirement, and Why are they Important?

 In general, a requirement is a *capability or condition that must be met for software to solve a problem or address a need*.
-Building on user stories, they form the foundation of our project and drive what will be developed, so if we do not properly explore and understand what is required, the software will not be suitable for it's intended purpose.
+They form the foundation of our project and drive what will be developed, so if we do not properly explore and understand what is required, the software will not be suitable for it's intended purpose.
+Whilst user stories focus purely on the user perspective, requirements concentrate on the technical aspects of building a product that meets these needs.
+For this reason, it's common to develop user stories first (to understand the user), then from those stories, derive requirements (to understand what needs to be built).

 FIXME: add in SWC slide references to importance of reqs and stats for failure, with examples (e.g. galileo probe)

 However, it is unlikely that we will be able to determine all of the requirements correctly and completely upfront.
-Especially when working in a research context, requirements are flexible and may change as the project evolves, so we need to ensure we are able to accommodate any agreed changes.
+In practice, very often requirements may need be flexible to some extent and may change as the project evolves, so we need to ensure we are able to accommodate any agreed changes.

 ## Requirements are More than just Features